rachbowyer/keirin/README.md

      [keirin "0.1.0-SNAPSHOT"]

-kierin also requires that garbage collections are logged to a file called "gc.out".
+Keirin also requires that garbage collections are logged to a file called "gc.out".
 In a leinigen project this can be achieved by adding

        :jvm-opts ^:replace ["-Xloggc:gc.out"]